racker/service-registry-docs/Service-API-Operations.md

 ---- | --- | -----------
 heartbeat_timeout | Maximum time between heartbeats | Integer, Value (3..120)
-id | Service id | Immutable, String between 3 and 65 characters long, String matching the regex /^[a-z0-9_\-\.]{3,65}$/i metadata | Arbitrary key/value pairs. | Optional, Hash [String,String between 1 and 255 characters long:String,String between 1 and 255 characters long], Array or object with number of items between 0 and 20
+id | Service id | Immutable, String between 3 and 65 characters long, String matching the regex /^[a-z0-9_\-\.]{3,65}$/i metadata | Arbitrary key/value pairs. | Optional, Array or object with number of items between 0 and 20, Hash [String,String between 1 and 255 characters long:String,String between 1 and 255 characters long]
-tags | Service tags. | Optional, Array [String,String between 1 and 55 characters long], Array or object with number of items between 0 and 10
+tags | Service tags. | Optional, Array or object with number of items between 0 and 10, Array [String,String between 1 and 55 characters long]

 `tag` field allows you to logically group services (e.g. tagging all the API